ycao56/klusterlet-addon-operator/README.md

 To run the test call depending on the kube version the test must run on:

-- `make component/test/functional` # To create kind clusters and run the gingko tests on them
+- `make functional-test-full`      # To build the image, then create kind clusters and run the gingko tests on them.
+(Ideal for someone new to the repo and wanting to test changes)
-- `make fonctional-test-full`      # To build the image, then create kind clusters and run the gingko tests on them
+- `make component/test/functional` # To create kind clusters and run the gingko tests on them (image already built)
-- `make functional-test`           # To simply run the gingko tests

 ## Add a component into the test